Visit Andalucia Logo

 Just over a hundred years later, in 1487, the defenses were put to the test when Ferdinand II of Aragon and Isabella I of Castile laid siege to the city.
 This was the first recorded conflict in which both defensive and attacking sides used gunpowder.
 The Malagueños lasted three months before surrendering.

-Following the siege, Ferdinand and Isabella must have had a tiff, he took up residence in the Alcazabar whilst she slept in the town.
+Following the siege, Ferdinand and Isabella must have had a tiff, he took up residence in the Alcazaba whilst she slept in the town.
 Or perhaps she just did not like climbing the hill.

 Bombarded during Anglo Spanish War 1656